hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/EnterpriseWanReplicationConfiguration.md

 ICache has the following merge policies:

-- `com.hazelcast.cache.merge.HigherHitCacheMergePolicy`: Incoming entry merges from the source cache to the target cache if the source entry has more hits than the target one.
+- `com.hazelcast.cache.merge.HigherHitsCacheMergePolicy`: Incoming entry merges from the source cache to the target cache if the source entry has more hits than the target one.
 - `com.hazelcast.cache.merge.PassThroughCacheMergePolicy`: Incoming entry merges from the source cache to the target cache unless the incoming entry is not null.